 It has been a busy week for United States President George Bush.
 He has shuttled across the country, faced a barrage of questions from a hounding press pack and made some tough spending decisions.

 For Bush, who is fast becoming the forgotten man of America’s political landscape, it has been a rare moment back in the spotlight.
+The fact is that for months Bush has been largely irrelevant in American politics.

 ”He is an extremely lame duck.
 Nothing he does is really worthy of any attention at this moment,” said Professor Shaun Bowler, a political scientist at the University of California at Riverside. ”It seems like he is just counting down the clock.”